 The Citizens for Lexington Conservation native plants recommendation lists have helpful suggestions for plants based on your local environment.

 Plant selection databases

 Another approach is to use a plant database designed for gardeners to find suitable plants.
-Three great ones are:
+Some great ones are:

 the Garden Plant Finder of the Native Plant Trust

 the Native Plant Finder of the National Wildlife Foundation, which is based on Doug Tallamy’s research

 the Native Plants Database of the National Audubon Society